gatkin/declxml/docs/guide.rst

 * **Aggregate** processors - Used for processing aggregate values such as dictionaries, arrays, and objects.
 Aggregate processors are themselves composed of other processors.

-Primitive processors are created using the processor factory function for the type of value to process.
-For instance, the folowing creates a processor for integer values in an "id" element element:
+Primitive processors are created using the processor factory function that corresponds to the type of value to process.
+The factory functions offer several options for configuring a processor.
+The following creates a basic processor for integer values contained an "id" element:

 .. sourcecode:: py